Packing d-dimensional balls into a d+1-dimensional container

 \section{Abstract}

-In this article, we consider the problem of finding in three dimensions a minimum-volume axis-parallel box into which a given set of unit-radius disks can be packed under translations.
-The problem is neither known to be NP-hard nor to be in NP.
-We give a constant-factor approximation algorithm based on reduction to finding a shortest Hamiltonian path in a weighted graph.
-As a byproduct, we can show that there is no finite size container into which all unit disks can be packed simultaneously.
+In this article, we consider the problems of finding in~$d+1$ dimensions a minimum-volume axis-parallel box, a minimum-volume arbitrarily-oriented box and a minimum-volume convex body into which a given set of $d$-dimensional unit-radius balls can be packed under translations.
+The computational problem is neither known to be NP-hard nor to be in NP.
+We give a constant-factor approximation algorithm for each of these containers based on a reduction to finding a shortest Hamiltonian path in a weighted graph, which in turn models the problem of stabbing the centers of the input balls while keeping them disjoint.
+We also show that for~$n$ such balls, a container of volume~$O(n^{\frac{d-1}{d}})$ is always sufficient and sometimes necessary.
+As a byproduct, this implies that for~$d \geq 2$ there is no finite size $(d+1)$-dimensional convex body into which all $d$-dimensional unit-radius balls can be packed simultaneously.